Macbucheron1/Devops-Template/README.md

 To use the virtual machine, you have to run the following command:

 > [!Important]
-> You will need to have [Vagrant](https://developer.hashicorp.com/vagrant/install) and [Virtual box](https://www.virtualbox.org/wiki/Downloads)installed on your machine to do this part.
+> You will need to have [Vagrant](https://developer.hashicorp.com/vagrant/install) and [Virtual box](https://www.virtualbox.org/wiki/Downloads) installed on your machine to do this part.

 1. Move to the [InfrastructureAsCode](./InfrastructureAsCode/) directory: